nkahe/portfolio/_projects/(2) Tukki-en.md

 displayed with the question and comment.

 When editing a comment, you can delete it, change the status of the comment or text, and add or remove attachments.
-The attachment component is something I made myself.
+I made attachment component by myself.

 ![progress bar](assets/images/tukki/progress-bar.png)

-Files are sent simultaneously and the status of their transmission is updated with progress bars.
+Files are sent in parallel and the status of their transmission is updated with progress bars.
+I made use for RxJS library with this.

 ![oletko varma](assets/images/tukki-en/oletko-varma.png)